Terms & Conditions

 Can I cancel my membership or 2-month first timers trial?

-After the 24 hours we do not issue refunds and the remainder of your membership is fully payable.
+After the 24 hours we do not issue credit or refunds and the remainder of your membership is fully payable.

-- If you paid your membership upfront, we will refund 50% of the remaining term of your membership.
+- If you paid upfront, we will refund 50% of the remaining term of the service your bought.

 - If you pay on a monthly basis, you will be required to pay 50% of the remaining term of your membership.